olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 ## Configuration

-Some Tx modules allow the wireless bridge to be configured from the Tx module, via the CLI, Lua script or OLED (this depends on the hardware of the Tx module); see [Parameters](PARAMETERS.md).
-Otherwise, the wireless bridge needs to be configured in the Arduino sketch and a new firmware be compiled and uploaded with each change.
+Some Tx modules allow the wireless bridge to be configured from the Tx module, CLI, Lua script or OLED (this depends on the hardware of the Tx module); see [Parameters](PARAMETERS.md).
+Otherwise, the wireless bridge needs to be configured in the Arduino sketch and a new firmware has to be compiled and uploaded with each change.

 ## DIY Builds